 In addition, many employers prefer to hire candidates with at least one of the following NCMA certifications:

-Each master certificate program consists of three courses.
-Students receive a handsomely framed certificate of achievement from Villanova University upon completion of each course, and may also earn valuable professional development units (PDUs) and continuing education units (CEUs).
+The certificate program consists of four courses.
+Students receive a certificate of achievement from Villanova University upon completion of each course, and may also earn valuable professional development units (PDUs) and continuing education units (CEUs).